 Living sustainably can seem overwhelming, especially with all of the conflicting information you'll find online.
 People throw away millions of tons of plastics every year, but they don't always wind up in landfills.
 Believe it or not, 89 percent of the plastic in our oceans is from single-use items.
 That's a hard pill to swallow.

 Every single day, people throw away single-use products and contaminate the earth, along with the oceans.
 Only you can know how much of that pollution is coming from your own doorstep.
 You might think you're living sustainably because you've stopped using plastic, but the problem isn't just plastic products.

-Although reducing single-use can certainly be contributed to by plastic-free living, but it is not just plastic that is overflowing filling up our landfills and littering our oceans.
-There are many other single-use items causing the issue, most of which be or drastically reduced in the home by simply replacing them with long-lasting, quality items.
-Hence single-use is something we can all easily change to make a difference.
+Although single-use item reduction can certainly be attributed to by plastic-free living, it's not just plastic that is overflowing from our landfills and littering our oceans.
+There are many other single-use items that we throw away every day, most of which can be drastically reduced if we replace them with other long-lasting quality items.